calroth/watch-kit-pro/README.md

 - Four watch face slots for you to store different watch faces
 - Choose between different watch hand shapes
-- Choose between different watch tick shapes, with optional digit display
+- Choose between different watch pip shapes, with optional digit display
 - Choose between different background materials
 - Choose four colors from a 64-color palette, and a multitude of material options
 - Choose the typeface used for drawing text